HereInPlainSight/gshade_installer/README.md

 This is a CLI [GShade](https://gposers.com/gshade/) installer for Linux.
 It both downloads and updates GShade and can be used to install / update your GShade installs for individual games that will be run through WINE.

+Please note that as of 06-21-22, this installer no longer interacts with WINE directly, as it seems to no longer be necessary.
+The previous script can be found in the `legacy` branch.

 ## Getting Started

 Once you've got the script and it's executable, you can simply run it.
 There is a basic menu.